Costa Rica Guide

 Decide Which You Have More of – Time or Money

-If you have five weeks and a sense of adventure the public buses are great and very inexpensive.
+If you’re a solo traveler or couple with five weeks and a sense of adventure then public buses are great and very inexpensive.
 They can also be time consuming and quite inconvenient.
 If you’re only visiting for a week you’ll need a more efficient way of moving between adventures.

 Costa Rica is a tiny little country but don’t underestimate how long it takes to travel around it.
 Traveling a mere 100 miles between Corcovado National Park on the Osa and Gandoca Manzanillo on the southern Caribbean requires fifteen hours by road, three or four hours (with stopover) by small plane, or $3,500 for forty minutes in a charter helicopter.